zorglub42/OSA/README.md

 To update OSA with docker, please referer to the docker section.

 To deploy a new version of OSA from github do the following
-1.  **If you whant to keep your DB contents:** ensure that KEEP_DB environnement variable is set to 1 in INSTALL_DIR/RunTimeAppliance/shell.
+1.  **If you whant to keep your DB contents:** ensure that KEEP_DB environnement variable is set to 1 in INSTALL_DIR/RunTimeAppliance/shell/envvars.sh.
 You don't have to check that point on next updates unless you want a factory reset.
+2. If **admin** has been changed, ensure its new value is properly set in APPLIANCE_ADMIN_PW  INSTALL_DIR/RunTimeAppliance/shell/envvars.sh.
+Admin password will be reset to this value by update process.
-2.  start "update.sh" from the folder where **initial clone** was done
+3.  start "update.sh" from the folder where **initial clone** was done

 		Ex:
 			cd OSA